Gabon talapoin: Conservation status

 The Gabon talapoin is facing an overall decreasing population trend and was last assessed as Near Threatened on the IUCN Red List of Threatened Species in 2017.
 In its previous assessment in 2008, it had a stable population trend and was assessed as Least Concern with no significant threats.

 Gabon talapoins were widespread and groups were often associated with villages in Gabon in the 1960s, but some groups have been disappearing.
 The decline in mature individuals have been attributed to increasing hunting activity.
 Owing to their small size and low meat yield, Gabon talapoins are difficult to catch and not typical hunting targets.
 However, the overhunting of larger animals has caused a shift in target and an increase in the hunting and trapping of smaller mammals like the Gabon talapoin.
 At least twenty-nine Gabon talapoins were impounded in Spain between 2002 and 2006.
 The monkeys were purchased from local hunters, smuggled into Europe, and have been offered by dealers in Belgium and the Czech Republic.
-Diet related diseases have been reported in domesticated talapoins.
+Diet related diseases have been reported in captive talapoins.

 Conservation sites across its range have been put in place to protect the land and water.
 On the level of legislation and trade control, the Gabon talapoin is listed (as the northern talapoin) under the Convention on International Trade of Endangered Species of Wild Fauna and Flora Appendix II, and as Class B under the African Convention.